 For as long as any of the LTS “old timers” can remember, the EWFM Library circulation office has housed several old wool men’s blazers, carefully hung in a first floor closet.
 The blazer fashion and fabric suggests a circa 1960s timeframe, and the jackets are embroidered with the Lehigh seal and the word “Library” (photo adjacent).
-As plans to move the circulation service and office space are underway, and the blazers are relocated, the significance of the blazers is a subject of discussion -- what are these jackets, and what were they for?
+As plans to move the circulation service and office space got underway this summer, and the blazers were relocated, the significance of the blazers became a subject of discussion -- what are these jackets, and what were they for?

 The lore of the blazer